K11MY/easypark_pdf/README.md

 ```
 Now that you have the environment set up download all your easy park receipts and put them into the Easypark directory.

-Once all parking tickets are in the directory run:
+Once all parking receipts are in the directory run:
 ```sh
 python3 easypark.py
 ```